-Tablighi Jamaat leader Maulana Saad Kandhalvi traced: Delhi Police sources
+Tablighi Jamaat leader Maulana Saad Kandhalvi traced to Zakir Nagar: Delhi Police sources

 New Delhi, Apr 08: The Delhi Police has traced Tablighi Jamaat leader Maulana Saad Kandhalvi, who has been on the run after an FIR was registered against him for organising a religious gathering last month despite restrictions to combat the coronavirus, sources said on Wednesday.